-3. Three (3) letters of recommendation.

-4. Optional: Take the Graduate Record Examination (GRE) and have official results sent to the University.
+- 3. Three (3) letters of recommendation. - 4.
+Optional: Take the Graduate Record Examination (GRE) and have official results sent to the University.
 MSU code is 1465 and there is no subject code for Packaging; use the code for "other."
 Although optional, this is highly encouraged.

-International students: Additional requirements and information:
+International Students: Additional Requirements and Information

-- 5. International students whose native language is not English are also required to demonstrate proficiency in English before admission (see International Students, Section 3.5, for details).
-English-Language Scores (IELTS, TOEFL, etc.).
-For automatic waiver information, contact the Packaging Graduate Secretary. - 6.
-For the Oncampus Masters program only: The student must provide evidence of financial ability to pursue a graduate program at MSU before the certificate of acceptance to the University will be mailed.
+- International students whose native language is not English are also required to demonstrate proficiency in English before admission (see International Students, Section 3.5, for details).
+For automatic waiver information, contact the Packaging Graduate Program Coordinator. - 6.
+For the On-Campus Master's program only: The student must provide evidence of financial ability to pursue a graduate program at MSU before the certificate of acceptance to the University will be mailed.
 Details of the procedures and amount required, as well as the Affidavit of Support for Graduate International Students, can be found at The Graduate School website at https://grad.msu.edu/internationalapplicants.

 The MSU Office of Admissions has a mid-June deadline to admit international students for the following Fall semester.
-For summer or spring semesters, contact the Packaging Graduate Secretary.
+For summer or spring semesters, contact the Packaging Graduate Program Coordinator.
 If we are unable to forward our recommendation of admission to the MSU Office of Admissions for lack of requirements, or if Admissions disapproves the application for any reason, the offer of admission is automatically rescinded.
 If this happens, you may be able to defer to a future semester, but this is not always possible depending on the circumstances.